gouvisPan/HypeCoach/README.md

 - Gamification mechanism that aims to increase users consistency (diet updates provided only upon the completion of all weekly workouts)

+## Technologies and Tools used
+- MVVM pattern
+- Firebase for User Authentication and Cloud Storage
+- Room for Local Storage
+- Navigation Component in conjuction with fragments (and 2 Activities) for UI management
+- Coroutines for ASYNC call management

 ## About the Modeling and Architectural Design (Greater Detail on demand -I can provide my Thesis in Greek-)
 - Competitive analysis on the current market